 Brij Tankha is fromerly Professor of Modern Japanese History, Department of East Asian Studies, University of Delhi.
 He is also the former Director and currently Honorary Fellow and Coordinator, East Asia Programme, Institute of Chinese Studies, Delhi.View Full Bio

-Madhavi Thampi is an Honorary Fellow at the Institute of Chinese Studies, and former editor of its journal China Report.
-She was an Associate Professor at the Department of East Asian Studies in Delhi University, where she taught Chinese History.
-Her publications include the monograph Indians in China, 1800-1949 (2005).
-She has also co-authored (with Brij Tankha) Narratives of Asia from India, Japan and China (2005), as well as a book entitled China and the Making of Bombay (with Shalini Saksena, 2009).
-She edited the volume India and China in the Colonial World (2005, 2010).
-She recently coordinated a project to catalogue materials related to modern China in the National Archives of India, and is working on a history of relations between India and China during World War II based on archival materials.View Full Bio
+Madhavi Thampi is an Honorary Fellow of the Institute of Chinese Studies, New Delhi, and former editor of the journal China Report.
+She taught Chinese History at the Department of East Asian Studies of the University of Delhi from 1979 to 2014.
+Her major publications include Indians in China, 1800-1949 (2005) and China and the Making of Bombay (with Shalini Saksena, 2010).
+She also edited the volume India and China in the Colonial World (2005).
+She has coordinated the project to catalogue materials on modern China in the National Archives of India.
+Her main research interest lies in uncovering various aspects of the interactions between India and China in the nineteenth and early twentieth centuries.View Full Bio